nrk19/nrk19.com/README.md

 To evaluate the efficiency of our server we will use **ab** (apache's benchmark).
 In most linux distributions, it is present on the package `apache-utils`.

-We put the server into to efficiency tests:
+We put the server into efficiency tests:
 - 100 clients and 1000 requests:

 ![image-not-found](screenshots/ab-100c-1000n.png)